api3dao/old-api3-docs/docs/next/reference/protocols/request-response/authorizer.md

 ## Authorizer examples

 Authorizers allow Airnodes to implement a wide variety of policies.
 Here are some examples:

-- Respond to requests from requesters that have paid their monthly subscription fee in DAI
+- Respond to requests from sponsors that have paid their monthly subscription fee in DAI
 - Respond to individual requests for which a per-call fee has been paid in API3 tokens
-- Respond to requests made by clients that were whitelisted by the API3 DAO
+- Respond to requests made by requesters that were whitelisted by the API3 DAO
-- Respond to requests made by requesters who have been whitelisted by the Airnode owner's backend (for example, based on Paypal payments)
+- Respond to requests made by sponsors who have been whitelisted by the Airnode owner's backend (for example, based on PayPal payments)